Thursday 25 May 2023 - Project Specification

 • clear delivery of expected objectives and benefits.

+In 2022, the Government spent nearly £100 million on capital and major projects.
 The Government Plan 2023 to 2026 includes investment of almost £400 million in capital and major projects, excluding investment in new healthcare facilities.

 Scope